atracy23/GitLab/README.md

 4. Give *index.html* a title.
 5. Add a *blockquote* element containing your favorite quote and the author of the quote.
 6. Create the file *styles.css*.
-7. Create the file *styles.css*.
-8. In GitHub Desktop, ensure that each file is staged by checking the box next to the file name.
+7. In GitHub Desktop, ensure that each file is staged by checking the box next to the file name.
-9. Enter a Sumamary and Description of the commit in the bottom left corner.
+8. Enter a Summary and Description of the commit in the bottom left corner.
-10. Click *Commit to quotes*.
+9. Click *Commit to quotes*.
-11. Publish the new branch with your commit by clicking *Publish branch* at the top.
+10. Publish the new branch with your commit to origin by clicking *Publish branch* at the top.
-12. Create a pull request in origin.
+11. Create a pull request in origin.